eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend/get_domain_view_graph.rst

 .. _statistics_backend_get_domain_view_graph:

-Get entities' domain view graph
+Get entities domain view graph
 -------------------------------

 *Fast DDS Statistics Backend* allows to retrieve the entire graph of active entities for which the singleton holds